pete02/Book_legion/tribune_logistica/tribune_logistica.md

 - /cover/{book}
     returns a jpg of the cover of the given book, if it is found tested, ok
+- /css/{book}
+    returns css of a given book, if found tested, ok

 ### Security:
 - All API usage will require a separate webtoken.
 This API cannot generate, nor allow new web tokens.